weka/tools/bios_tool/README.md

 ThermalConfig               IncreasedCooling           OptimalCooling
 WorkloadProfile             I/OThroughput              GeneralPowerEfficientCompute
 ```
+### Command-line Host Specification
+Using --bmc_ips with a space separated list of IP addresses (ie: `--bmc_ips 192.168.1.1 192.168.1.2`) and --bmc_username and --bmc_password will allow you to easily configure a set of servers that have the same userid/password settings, rather than providing a configuration file.
 ### Version option
 Using --version will simply print the bios_tool version number and exit.